 Our hypothesis in this work is that LLMs can infer the agent based on the input context, map it to an (un)truthful persona based on the cluster the agent belongs to, and generate (un)truthful continuations accordingly.
-An interesting question here is the mechanism of how LLMs perform the persona-based computation --- do they first infer the persona and then compute the corresponding answer?
+An interesting question here is the mechanism used to perform the persona-based computation---do LLMs first infer the persona and then compute the corresponding answer?
 Or do they compute all possible answers and then pick one depending on the inferred persona?

-To answer this question, we perform some preliminary experiments in the synthetic setup.
-Specifically, we train two linear probes on the representation to predict the truthful answer and the untruthful answer to the equation respectively.
-We use the model from Figure~\ref{fig:synthetic} with truthful personas (top), and use the representation from the last layer to train the probes.
+To answer this question, we train two linear probes.
+One probe predicts the truthful answer and the other predicts untruthful answer to the equation, respectively.
+We use the model from Figure~\ref{fig:synthetic} with truthful personas (top), and use the embedding of the `=' token (before answer is generated) from the last layer to train the linear probes.
 Both the probes are trained on 50k randomly sampled examples, and evaluated on held-out equations for $\opd$.
-We also train control probes to predict an answer of an unrelated operation as a baseline --- this helps to control for the possibility of the LLM encoding all numbers in the representation, or the probe learning to perform the task.
+We also train control probes to predict an answer of an unrelated operation as a baseline---this helps to control for the possibility of the LLM encoding answers to all operators in the representation, or the probe learning to perform the task.
 More experimental details can be found in Appendix \ref{ap:exp_details}.

 In Table \ref{tab:probing_mechanism}, we find that irrespective of whether we condition on a truthful or an untruthful agent, models encode both the truthful and untruthful answers much better than the control answer.
-This indicates that models compute and store all possible answers of an input and then `pick' an answer based on the inferred persona.
+This indicates that models compute and store both possible answers to an input equation and then ``pick'' an answer based on the inferred persona.
 This could also help explain the success of supervised finetuning in making models truthful \citep{Ouyang2022TrainingLM}, since the finetuning procedure only has to change which answer the model picks instead of teaching it a new answer.
-We leave more investigation along this direction for future work.
+We leave more investigation along this direction on larger models as future work.